jtmuller5/clibbits-vs-code/README.md

    - "Copy File Contents to Clipboard" - Copies current file
    - "Copy All Open Files to Clipboard" - Copies all open files
    - "Copy Code Block to Clipboard" - Copies the current code block
+   - "Create Prompts Folder" - Creates the .github/prompts/clibbits folder
+   - "Create Prompt File" - Creates a new prompt file
+   - "Add to Prompt File" - Adds selected code to a prompt file

+## Using Prompt Files with GitHub Copilot

+Clibbits helps you create and manage prompt files that can be used with GitHub Copilot to provide reusable instructions.
+Prompt files are structured with sections:

+- **Description**: A brief overview of what this prompt file is for
+- **Instructions**: How the AI should use the prompt file
+- **Context**: Code snippets added by selecting code and using "Add to Prompt File"
+- **Files**: Links to relevant files added by right-clicking in Explorer
+- **References**: Additional documentation or resources

+After creating your prompt files:

+1. Enable prompt files in VS Code:
+   - Go to Settings and enable `chat.promptFiles`
+   - Add `.github/prompts` to your `chat.promptFilesLocations` setting

+2. Use your prompt files with Copilot:
+   - In Copilot Chat, click the "Attach Context" icon (⌘/ or Ctrl+/)
+   - Select "Prompt..."
+   - Choose your prompt file from the list
+   - Copilot will have access to all the code snippets and file links

+3. Learn more about prompt files in the [VS Code documentation](https://code.visualstudio.com/docs/copilot/copilot-customization#_reusable-prompt-files-experimental)

 ## Limitations